Measurement Component

 def setup_h5_file(self):

-# This stores all the hardware and app meta-data in the H5 file
+# This stores all the hardware and app metadata in the H5 file

 self.h5file = h5_io.h5_base_file(app=self.app, measurement=self)

-# create a measurement H5 group (folder) within self.h5file
+# Create a measurement H5 group (folder) within self.h5file

-# This stores all the measurement meta-data in this group
+# This stores all the measurement metadata in this group

 self.h5_group = h5_io.h5_create_measurement_group(